Security Rights and Aircraft Liens in Finland

 Registration of Aircraft Liens

-While Finland lacks a specific registration mechanism for aircraft liens, certain rights, like unpaid service charges, can be recorded in the Aircraft Register.
-Priority liens as defined in the Mortgages on Aircraft Act automatically outrank registered mortgages without requiring further registration.
+Finland does not provide a specific registration mechanism for aircraft liens as such.
+However, certain rights, such as unpaid service charges, can be recorded in the Aircraft Register.
+Priority liens as defined in the Aircraft Mortgage Act automatically outrank registered mortgages without requiring separate registration.

 Salvage Liens on Aircraft

 The Aviation Act mandates search and rescue operations, with the state compensating participants for injury or damage under the Damages Act (412/1974).
-However, inconsistencies in legislative updates mean salvage costs no longer enjoy a lien under the current framework.
+However, inconsistencies in legislative updates mean that salvage costs no longer enjoy a statutory lien under the current framework.
+This has implications for parties engaging in salvage and recovery operations involving aircraft.

 Contractual Liens and Hypothecation

-Finnish law does not recognize contractual liens per se, but hypothecation provides a comparable security arrangement.
-Hypothecary rights are formalized through registered mortgages, which create valid security only when entered into the Aircraft Register with the owner's written consent.
+Finnish law does not recognise contractual liens in a strict sense.
+Instead, hypothecation provides a comparable security arrangement.
+Hypothecary rights are formalised through registered mortgages, which create valid security only when entered into the Aircraft Register with the aircraft owner’s written consent.
+In practice, aircraft mortgages are a central tool in aircraft financing structures.

 Enforcement and Priority of Aircraft Liens